 We park, slide out of our van and quickly walk towards the brightly-lit office.
 I see a whole new group of men standing in a corner, waiting.
 We pick our corner and the group waits.

 A short time later, I join the same female volunteer, as she walks into the main office.
-We speak to the federal agents, they all know who she is, everyone is on friendly terms, we quickly tell the refugees that we are waiting for them outside and to ignore the group of men that are outside the doors.
+We speak to the federal agents, they all know who she is, everyone is on friendly terms, they allow us to enter the room where refugees that have completed processing, are waiting.
+We quickly tell the refugees that we are waiting for them outside and to ignore the group of men that are outside the doors.

 They head directly for us, get into the Houchen van and ignore the men standing there.
 This infuriates the leader of their group.
 I start to walk over, in an attempt to ask a few questions, but he snaps and begins to go off on the male volunteer standing next to me.
 Apparently he had already gotten into a verbal fight with our group while we were inside and wasn’t quite done.
 The men get into each other’s faces and are squaring off.